MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/o365-data-locations.md

 # Where your customer data is stored

-The tables below shows where customer data is stored at-rest for Office 365 services across all of Microsoft&#39;s global cloud Geos.
-Expand the Geo that your tenant is based in to find out where customer data for each service is being stored.
+The tables below shows where customer data is stored at-rest for Office 365 services across all of Microsoft's global cloud locations.
+Expand the location that your tenant is based in to find out where customer data for each service is being stored.

-Customers can view tenant specific data location information in your Office 365 Admin Center.
-Admins go to **Settings | Organization profile | Data location card**.
+Customers can view tenant specific data location information in your Office 365 Admin Center in **Settings | Organization profile | Data location card**.

-New Office 365 tenants are defaulted to Geo based on the country of the transaction associated with that tenant&#39;s first subscription.
+New Office 365 tenants are defaulted to Geo based on the country of the transaction associated with that tenant's first subscription.

 Find information about the contractual commitments for the storage location of customer data at rest in the [Microsoft Online Services Terms (OST)](https://go.microsoft.com/fwlink/p/?LinkId=2098215).